 1. The FIRST STATEMENT is found in Revelation 4:11: “God created everything for his purposes and for his glory.”
 That’s such a simple, clear statement, isn’t it?
 First, let me state the obvious: God is Creator; all else is part of his creation.
 As Creator, God is in charge.
 He is infinite and unlimited in all aspects and in all respects.
 We are—and always will be!—finite and limited.
 We will never be God; yes, ultimately we will be like him in some respects, but never God!
 Only God is—or ever will be—God.

 God created everything—including YOU and me—for his purposes and for his glory.
 It is one of God’s ultimate purposes he has decreed from the very beginning.
 Everything is part of his purposes, everything was created for his glory.
-Everything includes everyone, of course, but many people have been taught that only those who are called Jesus believers were created for God’s purposes and God’s glory.
+Everything includes everyone, of course, but many people have been taught that only those who are followers of Jesus were created for God’s purposes and God’s glory.

 That’s what it means when this reference in Revelation claims God created everything for his purposes and for his glory.
 I find that tremendously encouraging and hopeful as I rely upon him to keep working in my life (both in time and eternity), to bring me to his appointed, pre-determined end.